zaferozzcan/capstone-full-ecommerce-client/README.md

 Deployed application answers entire functionality.
 In future deployments, some features can be added for a better user Experience, such as:

-Provide a help chat popup service- using web sockets Provide Recommender System for the leverage company's profit
+Provide a help chat popup service --using web sockets Provide Recommender System for the leverage company's profit

 # User stories